 Famed for its breathtaking skyline, the sprawling mass of Hong Kong can only really be appreciated from above, which is more than feasible given the city’s mountainous terrain.
 Victoria Peak or The Peak is the highest mountain on Hong Kong Island and provides a stunning view of the Victorian Harbour.
-The path itself is sheltered by plenty of trees so you should be able to come out of the hike looking less like a tomato and more like a radiant goddess!
-One can dream.
-For all night owls, the trail can also be enjoyed in the evenings, when the panorama of Hong Kong comes alive with a dazzling luminosity.
+The path itself is sheltered by plenty of trees so you should be able to come out of the hike looking less like a tomato!
+For all night owls, the trail can also be enjoyed in the evenings, when the panorama of Hong Kong comes alive with dazzling luminosity.

 Distance: 3.5 km